Sinh Deformed Nakajima Operators: Instanton Line Operators in 6d Super Yang-Mills

 \subsection{Localization}

-In this section, we compute the matrix elements of the instanton operator $a_{n}$ using localisation.
-Let $f, g$ be BPS wavefunctionals of the 6d gauge theories (which are identified with K-theory classes on instanton moduli spaces)\footnote{Analogous localisation computations were performed for monopole operators in \cite{Tamagni2024}.}.
-We would like to compute the following overlap
+In this section, we compute the matrix elements of the charge one instanton line operator $a_+^{\text{6d}}$ using localisation.
+Let $f, g$ be BPS wavefunctionals of the 6d gauge theories.
+We would like to compute the following overlap \footnote{Analogous localisation computations were performed for monopole operators in \cite{Tamagni2024}.}